bioglaze/aether3d/README.md

   - Open the project Engine/Aether3D_OSX in Xcode and build it or run the Makefile.
   - Open the project Samples/01_OpenWindow/OpenWindow.xcodeproj and run it or run the Makefile.

+## iOS
+  - Build Aether3D_iOS in Engine.
+It creates a framework.
+  - Open Samples/02_iOS_Hello and add the framework into the project.

 # License

 The engine is licensed under zlib license.